 - You may contact us with questions about the application process.

 About Working at UCSA

-The University of California Student Association is a coalition of student governments from 10 UC campuses representing over 245,000 undergraduate, graduate, and professional students.
+The University of California Student Association is a coalition of student governments from 10 UC campuses representing UC’s students.
 UCSA educates and organizes students around higher education issues and empowers students to advocate on their own behalf for the accessibility, affordability, and quality of the UC system.

 The UCSA conducts its advocacy through consciousness-raising, participation in UC governance, and influencing state and federal policy.
 The adoption of two-year issue-specific campaigns seeks to bring awareness to challenges or concerns of undergraduate students, like sexual assault prevention, food an housing security, destigmatization of garnering mental health services, or increasing access to formerly-incarcerated populations.
 The graduate and professional students utilize an agenda format which generates solid data and research to inform administrative asks to further support student success.
 Through quarterly meetings with the UC Office of the President, participation at UC Regents meetings, and on-going conversations with campus administrators, UCSA actively engages in UC governance.
 The UCSA influences policy through annual voter registration drives, regular testimony at legislative committee hearings, and annual conferences.
 Thus, the UCSA takes a multi-faceted approach to advocacy and hires staff who are able to constructively organize all of these factions and ensure students’ time and energy is utilized effectively.